stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 but we still would have to use `mapFst` when invoking `readNat'`, and writing custom sum types for every possible combination of errors will get cumbersome very quickly as well.

-What we are looking for, is a generalized sum type: A type indexed by a list of types (the possible choices) holding a single value of exactly one of the types in question:
+What we are looking for, is a generalized sum type: A type indexed by a list of types (the possible choices) holding a single value of exactly one of the types in question.
+Here is a first naive try:

 ```idris
 data Sum : List Type -> Type where